Guatemalans struggle to recover the dead buried by volcano eruption

-(CNN)Maria Leticia has been grappling with the fear that her relatives didn't escape from the hot gases, rock and ash that killed dozens as the deadly mixture raced down Guatemala's Fuego volcano.
+Ascón lives in the capital, Guatemala City, some 25 miles from the volcano.
+The relatives she fears are dead lived much closer to the eruption.

-"My two grandsons," she cried Monday, looking for them and her daughter a day after the eruption that reportedly left at least 69 dead.
-"They didn't let anyone through. ...
-We didn't see anyone that could help us.
-Oh God, my daughter!"
+"Even if there are only small bones of my people, I want them. ...
+I don't have even one member of my family," she said.

-Towns were engulfed by thick, heavy ash from Sunday's sudden eruption, blocking roads and leaving behind steaming debris that rescuers had trouble navigating.
+Towns were engulfed by thick, heavy ash from Sunday's sudden eruption.
+Hot gases, rock and ash raced down the volcano, killing dozens, erasing hillside communities, blocking roads and leaving behind steaming debris that rescuers had trouble navigating.

 Dazed residents have been holding funerals for the dead, even as recovery workers brace for the likelihood of finding more bodies when they reach hillside areas overrun by the volcanic flow.